Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 The process of becoming a baker involves the following:

 #.
-Create an account in the wallet and acquire CCD.
+Create an account in a wallet and acquire CCD.
 #.
 Create a set of baker keys.
 #.
 Register the baker keys with the account.
 #.
 Start the node with the baker keys.